Keepin' it Native since 1962

 Caddo Nation

-On March 13, 2023 the Caddo Nation purchased McKee’s.
-The acquisition included McKees Indian Store and the Susan Peters Gallery.
-It is significant that a tribe is now taking ownership of the only Native art gallery and Indian supply store in the area.
-As a community rich with artistic talent, the Caddo Nation saw an opportunity and a way to both support and promote our own artists and to continue the tradition of showcasing the abundance of Indigenous artists in the Anadarko area, a town where five tribes intersect.
+This transition marks a significant moment, as a tribe now owns and operates the only Native art gallery and Indian supply store in the area.
+In a community rich with artistic talent, the Caddo Nation recognized an opportunity to support and promote its own artists while continuing the long-standing tradition of showcasing the abundance of Indigenous talent in the Anadarko area—a place where five tribes intersect.

 Brief history of the Susan Peters Gallery